-Now settled in Canberra, Yaya is enjoying all the cool and exciting parts of campus life.
+Now settled in Canberra, Yaya is enjoying the exciting parts of university life.
 With a studio apartment on campus and a strong connection to student associations, she is making the most of community networks and activities across the university.

 “ANU has gone above and beyond in diversifying the student experience.
 I have been encouraged to interact and engage with experienced people in my field whether from industry, fellow students or professors.”